-Figure 25: Level Selection Page
+Figure 26: Level Selection Page

 The level selection screen features a plot diagram that allows players to navigate through the levels and view the overall story in a plot diagram format, as shown in the figure above.
 This was designed to help students understand the structure of the plot diagram and how the game's story fits within it.
 Additionally, it enables players to pick up where they left off or replay their favorite levels or scenes without restarting the game.
-A red border indicates the selected level, and players can use the arrow buttons to move up and down, then press A to select their desired level using their controllers.
+A red border indicates the selected level, and players can use the arrow buttons to move up or down, then press A to select their desired level using their controllers.

-After clicking on starting the game, the prologue scene will be loaded in.
-The prologue scene shows why the two players have to climb a mountain together to escape a cheetah.
+After selecting the 'Start Game' option from the menu screen, the prologue scene will be loaded in.
+The prologue scene shows why the two players have to climb a mountain together, which is to escape a cheetah.